jaymoundekar18/Python_Applications/Face Detection/README.md

-# Face Detection using Facenet Pytorch
+# Face Detection using Facenet Pytorch MTCNN

 This project is GUI based **Face Detection Application** using __Python__.
 It uses the facenet-pytorch library for face detection and customtkinter for creating the graphical user interface (GUI).
 The app displays a live camera feed and allows you to detect faces in real-time.